PramodMGowda05/TrustLens/SETUP.md

 ---

-## 2. Firebase Configuration
+## 2. Firebase Configuration (Optional but Recommended)

-The application uses Firebase for authentication.
+The application is scaffolded to use Firebase for authentication.
+While the UI is currently mocked, you can connect it to a real Firebase backend.

 1.  **Create a Firebase Project**:
     - Go to the [Firebase Console](https://console.firebase.google.com/).